summermengarelli/gathering-data-web/sections/curl.md

 ![Results list](../images/cat-cushion-search.png)

-The first result I get, "Winter: Cat on a Cushion" looks promising.
-But how do I get more information about it?
-I look for the `api_link` value and plug that URL into my browser: [https://api.artic.edu/api/v1/artworks/51719](https://api.artic.edu/api/v1/artworks/51719).
+Let's go with this result from earlier in the lesson, "Winter: Cat on a Cushion."
+Remember how to get more information about it?
+Look for the `api_link` value and plug that URL into the browser: [https://api.artic.edu/api/v1/artworks/51719](https://api.artic.edu/api/v1/artworks/51719).

 Here, we get a lot more data as expected -- in fact, we're maybe overwhelmed by it.
 Where do we find the image?
 A `ctrl+f` search for "image" yields an `image_id` field: